Music & Song

 Photo: c.
 1920 Martin Shaw on holiday at Southwold, Suffolk.

-A composer of several hundred works, Martin Shaw was a leading pioneer for the revival of English music during the early part of the 20th Century.
+A composer of several hundred works, Martin Shaw was a leading pioneer in the renaissance of English music during the early part of the 20th Century.
 This work laid the foundation for the world-wide success of English and American music we know today.

 Shaw's song Venizel remembers the start of World War 1 at the Battle of the Aisne.
 The battle ended in a stalemate after a terrible loss of life, resulting in the start of trench warfare.
 The song is named after a rural village on the banks of the river Aisne, and is taken from a poem written by WA Short, a serving officer.
 It looks back at the time before the battle had started, when soldiers were camping peacefully in the woods prior to the advance which cost so many lives.